 What is a bullet journal?

-Bullet journals bring together the best parts of tracking your life and recording thoughts with none of the restrictions.
+Bullet journals bring together the best parts of tracking your life and recording thoughts with none of no restrictions.
 Typically, the pages are completely blank, although some have light grids to help with designing the pages.
-Most people use them for daily organization on the bulk of the pages and save special pages for large goals or thoughts.
+Most people use them for the daily organization on the bulk of the pages and save special pages for large goals or thoughts.
 What started as a big idea (from the actual Bullet Journal brand) has turned into a nostalgic revolution for intentional living.